NathanNdefo/nathanndefo.github.io/_pages/about.md

   - /about.html
 ---

-A Computer Science graduate with professional experience as an IT Field Engineer.
+A Computer Science graduate with professional experience as an IT Field Engineer and aspiring cyber security specialist.

 ## 🌐 Why cyber security?